meyfa/ka-mensa-fetch/README.md

 **Options:**

+- `string source`: Data source.
+Either 'handicap' (the default) or 'jsonapi'.

+Additional options for 'handicap' source:

 - `string[] canteens`: Array of canteen ids for which plans are wanted.
   See `data/canteens.json` for possible values.
 - `object[] dates`: